Laila Arzumand Banu

 Fellow Since 2002

-This profile was prepared when Laila Arzumand Banu was elected to the Ashoka Fellowship in 2002.
+This description of Laila Arzumand Banu's work was prepared when Laila Arzumand Banu was elected to the Ashoka Fellowship in 2002.

 In semi-urban and rural Bangladesh, where blood for critical operations is in short supply, Laila Arzumand Banu is setting up financially self-sufficient blood banks that significantly reduce the cost to patients whose lives depend on affordable blood.